liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 Finally, call `[bath invoke:&error]`, which returns an `NSArray` containing the results for each service call.
-Since there are three `deleteEntryWithEntryId` calls, the entries array contains three objects.
+Since there are three `deleteEntryWithEntryId` calls, the entry's array contains three objects.
 The order of the results matches the order of the service calls.

 If you want to make batch calls asynchronously, set the callback to the session.